 - Consider a credit freeze.
 This action keeps your credit report off-limits to banks, landlords, employers, and anyone else who might want to view it.
 A credit freeze can be inconvenient, as you will need to take the time to implement the freeze and also to lift it if you want to apply for a new account or loan.
 However, a credit freeze is one of the strongest proactive steps you can take.
 Without access to your credit report, no one can open a new account in your name.

 - Pay for credit monitoring or DIY.
 Many companies offer “identity theft protection” services for a monthly fee.
 However, the word ‘protection’ is misleading because it isn’t really possible.
 What these services offer is monitoring, which you can also do on your own.
 As mentioned above, sign up for account alerts from MIDFLORIDA’S Online Banking service.
 Take advantage of your federal right to access your credit report from the 3 major agencies once a year.
 Use a free credit score app or find out if your credit card company provides free access to your credit score.
 If you don’t want to put the time into being your own credit monitor, signing up for a service might make sense.

 - Secure your electronic devices.
 If you have a computer at home, you’re probably already using a firewall and anti-virus software.
 But what about mobile devices?
 Make sure you respond to software update notifications.
 These usually include the latest security fixes.
 Make sure your devices are password protected and avoid online shopping and account logins when you use public wifi.

 What to Do if You Suspect Fraudulent Activity

-If you notice anything suspicious in the course of your monitoring, contact your bank and/or credit card companies right away.
+If you notice anything suspicious in the course of your monitoring, contact your credit union and/or credit card companies right away.
 The Ocala Police Department has a list of links for online reporting based on the type of scam you experienced.